 - Ask for a Small Favor

-29. Split Test Subject Lines
+29. Test Your Subject Lines

 Open rates are an important nonprofit email benchmark that your organization should always be tracking.
 In Neon One’s Nonprofit Email Report: Data-Backed Insights for Better Engagement, we analyze the different kinds of words nonprofits use in their email subject lines and how those affect open rates.
 This comprehensive report surveyed 37,472 email campaigns sent by 1,495 Neon One clients, both large and small.
 Check it out!